Skip to main content

 Overview

-The LoadableField is a wrapper around a function that, when called, will make a network request for the data needed by the client field.
-Making the network request creates a FragmentReference that must be disposed, in order to prevent memory leaks.
+This LoadableField is a wrapper around a function that, when called, will make a network request for the data needed by the BlogPost client field.

-As a result, usually, you should not call the LoadableField directly.
+You usually would not call the LoadableField yourself.
 Instead, pass it to a hook that knows what to do with it!

 Basic walk-through